ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

  Now, navigate to the cuda library directory to see the symlinks.
 Run the following command:
  ```
  cd /usr/local/TensorRT-6.0.1.5/lib
- ls -lha libcudnn*
+ ls -lha libnvinfer*
  ```
-You can see libcudnn.so and libcudnn.so.7 are not symlinks (i.e hard links) :
+You can see libnvinfer.so, libnvinfer.so.6, libnvinfer_plugin.so & libnvinfer_plugin.so.6 are not symlinks (i.e hard links):
  ```
- /usr/local/cuda/lib64$ ls -lha libcudnn*
+ /usr/local/TensorRT-6.0.1.5/lib$ ls -lha libnvinfer*
+lrwxrwxrwx 1 root root   22 এপ্রিল 11 22:20 libnvinfer_plugin.so
+lrwxrwxrwx 1 root root   26 এপ্রিল 11 22:19 libnvinfer_plugin.so.6
+-rwxr-xr-x 1 root root 4.3M এপ্রিল 11 21:32 libnvinfer_plugin.so.6.0.1
+-rw-r--r-- 1 root root 5.2M এপ্রিল 11 21:32 libnvinfer_plugin_static.a
-lrwxrwxrwx 1 root root  13 Mar 25 23:56 libcudnn.so
+lrwxrwxrwx 1 root root   15 এপ্রিল 11 22:19 libnvinfer.so
-lrwxrwxrwx 1 root root  17 Mar 25 23:55 libcudnn.so.7
+lrwxrwxrwx 1 root root   19 এপ্রিল 11 22:19 libnvinfer.so.6
--rwxr-xr-x 1 root root 76M Mar 25 23:27 libcudnn.so.7.6.5
+-rwxr-xr-x 1 root root 209M এপ্রিল 11 21:32 libnvinfer.so.6.0.1
+-rw-r--r-- 1 root root 235M এপ্রিল 11 21:32 libnvinfer_static.a
 ```
 TensorRT downloaded from nvidia has symbolic link in it's libraries but when copied to other location, it losses the symlink info.
 If so, stay in the same directory & terminal.
 Run the following command:
 ```